All right, hour two this Friday, Sean Hannity Show, toll-free, 800-941 Sean.

 So I think everyone in America sees that this stinks to high heaven.

-Everyone sees that that plea deal was a was a sweetheart deal, and the Department of Justice and the FBI completely laid down and turned a blind eye to corruption at the highest levels of our government.
+Everyone sees that that flea deal was a sweetheart deal and the Department of Justice and the FBI completely laid down and turned a blind eye to corruption at the highest levels of our government.

-So hopefully uh that gives our investigation even more momentum heading into what I call the the deposition phase of of our of our work.
+So hopefully that gives our investigation even more momentum heading into what I call the deposition phase of our work.

-You know, we learned from these IRS whistleblowers things that should never happen, that they were prevented from doing their job because higher-ups wouldn't allow them to do their job, and that was you know, in investigate issues.
+You know, we learned from these IRS whistleblowers things that should never happen, that they were prevented from doing their job because higher-ups wouldn't allow them to do their job.

-Uh, then you have Romania, then you have Ukraine, then you have Kazakhstan, then you have uh uh Mexico and what a dozen other countries or so.
+Then you have Romania, then you have Ukraine, then you have Kazakhstan, then you have Mexico and what, a dozen other countries or so?

-If you count the brother, there's gonna be uh close to a dozen countries.
+If you count the brother, there's going to be close to a dozen countries.

-But you know, the the most troubling thing to me from that IRS whistleblower investigation, John, was when I asked the question towards the end whether or not the IRS whistleblowers knew about the Forum 1023, the form that Kennergrashi released the next day that showed that uh Joe Biden was accused of taking a bribe from Ukraine.
+But, you know, the most troubling thing to me from that IRS whistleblower investigation, Sean, was when I asked the question towards the end whether or not the IRS whistleblowers knew about the form 1023, the form that Senator Grasse released the next day that showed that Joe Biden was accused of taking a bribe from Ukraine.

 They read about it in the paper.

-They read where Bill Barr said he turned it over to Weiss, and they couldn't understand why Weiss wouldn't have shared that with them because Weiss knew that they were investigating suspicious money wires from Ukraine going into Biden family members' account and yet he gets a credible FBI source allege that that Joe Biden was part of a bribery scheme and Weiss never shared that with the international tax crime division of the IRS who was leading a at
+They read where Bill Barr said he turned it over to Weiss, and they couldn't understand why Weiss wouldn't have shared that with them because Weiss knew that they were investigating suspicious money wires from Ukraine going into Biden family members' account, and yet he gets a credible FBI source allege that Joe Biden was part of a bribery scheme.

-That's another example of of Weiss participating in a cover-up.
+That's another example of Weiss participating in a cover-up.

 How do we know he's credible?

-Because the FBI, correct me if I'm wrong, didn't they pay this informant over the years hundreds of thousands of dollars I doubt they would pay for information that was uh worth that much money if they didn't find the person trustworthy right?
+Because the FBI, correct me if I'm wrong, didn't they pay this informant over the years hundreds of thousands of dollars?

-Okay so now he is meeting with the the former head of Barisma now Barismo of course we know Joe Biden brags on tape that he leveraged a billion taxpayer dollars to get the prosecutor fired.
+Now, Burisma, of course, we know Joe Biden brags on tape that he leveraged the billion taxpayer dollars to get the prosecutor fired.

-The prosecutor's investigating Barisma and and Hunter and and lo and behold within six hours he's fired uh Ukraine gets the loan guarantees the billion dollars and Hunter continues to get paid.
+Ukraine gets the loan guarantees, the billion dollars, and Hunter continues to get paid.

 Now, when we get into the depth of this 1023 form, we are learning a lot.